 - 8.28 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - 8.29 Within our school, we hold our data for children on CPOMS. - 8.30 We provide information to our local governing body on a termly basis.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+All staff at Alice Ingham are advised to read the DfE Data Protection guidance for schools (DfE,2024b), aimed at school staff, governors and Trustees. - 8.29 Within our school, we hold our data for children on CPOMS. - 8.30 We provide information to our local governing body on a termly basis.
 This includes the following: - No. of Cared for Children. - No. of children on Child Protection Plans. - No. of children at Child in Need. - No. of children open to Early Help. - No. of children referred via Prevent programme. - No. of children the school has referred to Children's Social Care. - No. of escalations taken place within Children's Social Care and the outcome. - Any near risks. - No. of staff referred to LADO and (if appropriate) final outcome. - Top 3 safeguarding concerns for the school and what the school is doing to address this.